GregAbacaxi/GregAbacaxi/README.md

 ### 👋 **Greetings**
 - My name is Gregor
 - I speak Portuguese and English
-- I've existed for approximately 6900 days
+- I've existed for approximately 7000 days
 - I like technology and I'm looking forward to improve my knowledge and skills in this area

 ### ⚙ **I'm currently doing...**
 Trying to finish college (Informatics Engineering)

- 1st year
+ 2nd year

- 2nd semester
+ 1st semester

 ### 💾 **I know how to use...**
 ###### _In alphabetical order_
 > Arduino

 > C

+> C++

 > Css